nir800/VanillaLogin/README.md

 SWITCH_PASS= <password for network devices>
 SWITCH_ENABLE= <enable password for network devices>

-* Current version there is no need to provide ISE_USER and ISE_Password, it is part of the login page *
+* In the current version there is no need to provide ISE_USER and ISE_Password with environment file.

 ### Create a Docker image
-`docker build -t vanilla-ise .`
+`docker build -t VanillaLogin .`

 ### For persistant create docker volume on local OS
 docker volume create my-data